 In this article, we’ll be exploring the two biggest problems the prostate can have, BPH and prostatic cancer, the symptoms of each, how they are tested, causative factors and most importantly, what you can do about them.

 Table of Contents

 Benign Prostatic Hyperplasia and Prostate Cancer

 Commonly referred to as BPH, this is the most common issue arising in older men.
-It basically means that the prostate is getting bigger but that it is not cancerous, i.e. benign.
-Often times it is accompanied with inflammation, in this case known as prostatitis.
+It means that the prostate is getting bigger but that it is not cancerous, i.e. benign.
+Often, it is accompanied with inflammation, in this case, known as prostatitis.

-Here we see difficulties with urinating because as the prostate grows in size it can put pressure on the urethra.
-This can mean:
+Here we see difficulties with urinating because as the prostate grows in size, it can put pressure on the urethra.
+That can mean:

 - Dribbling (lack of pressure)